siunam321/CTF-Writeups/Proving-Grounds-Play/GlasgowSmile/README.md

 	- Initial foothold: Medium
 	- Privilege Escalation: Easy

-> In this machine, I'm not using Offensive Security's Proving Grounds Play to interact with this machine, as I have some trouble the VPN.
-Hence, I downloaded the virtual machine image and imported to my VMWare Workstation.
+> In this machine, I'm not using Offensive Security's Proving Grounds Play to interact with this machine, as I have some trouble with VPN.
+Hence, I downloaded the virtual machine image from [VulnHub](https://www.vulnhub.com/entry/glasgow-smile-11,491/) and imported to my VMware Workstation.

 ![](https://github.com/siunam321/CTF-Writeups/blob/main/Proving-Grounds-Play/GlasgowSmile/images/a0.png)